 Prior silent meditation experience is required.
 We welcome your questions about the suitability of this retreat for you.
 For more information about Insight Dialogue, watch this video of Phyllis demonstrating the practice in the “Getting Started” page.

-Until further notice, registration for our residential programs is restricted to individuals who have or will receive their final Covid-19 vaccination at least two weeks before their arrival on site.
-We will be restricting total retreat capacity to allow for comfortable, unmasked participation, as well as the option of outdoor dining.
-Please be prepared to present proof of your vaccination upon request.
-We also require all registered participants to present negative results from a Covid test performed in the 3 days prior to the start of your retreat AND that you consent to being tested upon your arrival at Southern Dharma.
+We no longer require COVID-19 vaccinations to attend our programs, but do still require testing.
+We require all registered participants to present negative results from a Covid test performed in the 3 days prior to the start of your retreat AND that you consent to being tested upon your arrival at Southern Dharma.
 Any rapid antigen test is acceptable for testing, including over-the-counter at-home tests.

 Thank you for your understanding as we work to ensure the safety of our staff, teachers, retreatants, and larger community!

 Check-in from 4-6pm; Early arrivals may be accommodated – email firstname.lastname@example.org to request.

 Departures will take place by 2:00pm on the last day of retreat.
 Please make sure that you can attend the full program before registering.